 “For the first time in recent memory, affordable housing is a topic on the presidential campaign trail,” said Diane Yentel, president and CEO of the National Low Income Housing Coalition.

-If you watched any of the democratic debate on Tuesday night, you likely noticed that the candidates were very quick to promise better housing, better pay, better living standards, better healthcare, so on and so forth.
-As the quote above exemplifies, affordable “housekeeping” is now on the list of topics that presidential candidates now present to the American public.
+If you’ve watched any political debates, you’ve likely noticed that the candidates are very quick to promise better housing, better pay, better living standards, better healthcare, more equality, less racism, more unity, better immigration, no more homophobia, more Christianity, so on and so forth.
+As the quote above exemplifies, affordable “housekeeping” is now on the list of topics that federal candidates now present to the American public.

-My friends, you do not have to be part of those “masses”.
-I’m here to help you with that, to help you arm yourself with the simple yet essential fundamentals of our government so that you can hear the rubbish that comes out of the mouths of so many politicians, ground it in practical reality and THEN enlighten your friends.
+I’m here to help you preach unity to Americans by shifting the attention away from the emotional subject to the only subject that matters: The Constitution.
+I’m here to help you arm yourself with the simple yet essential fundamentals of our government so that you can hear the rubbish that comes out of the mouths of so many politicians, ground it in practical reality and THEN enlighten your friends.

-I have written a variety of articles by now, explaining and exploring the Constitution, Supreme Court cases, the “why” of our government, the point of the Constitution, and the theoretical justifications for these different aspects of government.
-I will continue to provide this information for you but I’m taking today to write a slightly different kind of post.
+I’ve written a variety of articles by now, explaining and exploring the Constitution, Supreme Court cases, the “why” of our government, the point of the Constitution, and the theoretical justifications for these different aspects of government.
+I’ll continue to provide this information for you but I’m taking today to write a slightly different kind of post.

 I’ve found that when people come into contact with simple foundational truths, their own arguments and opinions fall flat.
 So, I hope you enjoy this little guide and I hope that it helps equip you to start changing the world with the simple weapon of fundamentals.

-Don’t get me wrong, while I do fall on the conservative side of the spectrum, both Republicans and Democrats are guilty of feeding us promises that they have no Constitutional right or ability to follow through on.
-And I’m not afraid to call either party out for violating the Constitution because my allegiance is first with the Constitution, until or unless it is lawfully amended or changed.
+Here’s the thing, both Republicans and Democrats are guilty of feeding us promises that they have no Constitutional right or ability to follow through on.
+Don’t be afraid to call out either party for violating the Constitution.
+Your allegiance is first with the Constitution, until or unless it is lawfully amended or changed.
+This should be the mindset of all Americans.
+It doesn’t matter what party or ideology someone holds, if they violate the Constitution, they must be held accountable.

 I share this with you because, if people are going to take you seriously, you really need to be consistent with your critiques and arguments.
 You have no allegiance to a political party, but to the Constitution.
 The people you interact with need to see this or they’ll call you out for your hypocrisy.